 Actuarial Standard of Practice (ASOP) No. 51 was issued by the Actuarial Standards Board to provide guidance to actuaries on the assessment and disclosure of risks related to the possibility that future pension plan experience will deviate from assumptions.
-This standard does not introduce new concepts to actuarial work; it simply attempts to provide some codification of the practice.
+This standard does not introduce new concepts to actuarial work; it simply provides codification of the practice.
 Our reports have routinely included stress testing of the valuation results showing the impact of future experience deviating from the underlying assumptions as well as other communications related to the risks that the actual condition of the System will deviate from our valuation results.
-However, with this ASOP becoming effective for the June 30, 2019 valuation, we have taken this as an opportunity to consolidate the information regarding assessment and disclosure of the System's risks in this section as well as add a number of additional items helping to communicate and understand these risks.